cloud-demo-projects/demo-fullstack/README.md

 ## IaC with Principle of Least Privileges
 - DevOps Service principle for Azure DevOps pipeline
 - Server Service Principle/Managed Identity for cluster resources provisioning
+- Client Service Principle for RBAC
 - SSH key for VM/node access
 - Storage account for Terraform state
 - Key Vault for secrets with SPN having GET access policy to SECRETS